15 Global Climate Change

 15.2.1 Global Temperature Rise

-The land-ocean index, 1880 to present, compared to a base reference time of 1951-1980, shows ocean temperatures steadily rising.
+The land-ocean temperature index, 1880 to present, compared to a base reference time of 1951-1980, shows ocean temperatures steadily rising.
 The solid black line is the global annual mean, and the solid red line is the five-year Lowess smoothing.
 The blue uncertainty bars (95 percent confidence limit) account only for incomplete spatial sampling.

 Graph of temperature anomaly on the vertical axis, from -0.6 to 1.0 degrees C, and time on the horizontal axis, from the year 1880 to 2016.
 The global annual mean land-ocean temperature is plotted on the graph as a solid black line and a solid red line is the five-year Lowess smoothing.
 The graph shows that the average mean temperature is rising over time, from -0.2 C temperature anomaly in 1880 to 0.98 C temperature anomaly in 2016 with minor fluctuations within the larger trend.